 FAQs: Maryland Higher Education Commission Scholarships

-There are various reasons why a Maryland Higher Education Commission award can be decreased, increased, or canceled.
-Contact the Maryland Higher Education Commission at 800-974-0203 for details regarding any awarding changes.
+There are various reasons why a Maryland Higher Education Commission (MHEC) award can be decreased, increased, or canceled.
+For more details regarding your MHEC-sponsored scholarship or grant, please check your account with the Maryland College Aid Processing System or contact the Maryland Higher Education Commission at 410-767-3300 or 800-974-0203 or via e-mail.

 FAQs: District of Columbia Tuition Assistance Grant